 The Melbourne International Film Festival Critics Campus is an intensive, week-long program of panels, workshops and mentoring designed to provide emerging Australian screen critics with a unique platform to nurture their talents in a live festival setting.
-Following 11 highly successful editions, Critics Campus returns in 2025, taking place from Monday 11 to Friday 15 August as part of the festival’s 73rd edition.
+Following 12 highly successful editions, Critics Campus will return in 2026, taking place from Monday 10 to Friday 14 August as part of the festival’s 74th edition.

 Established in 2014, Critics Campus has proved an invaluable incubator of emerging talent across the past decade, discovering and developing new voices in Australian screen criticism.
 As the media landscape continues to change and evolve, Critics Campus has responded in turn, driven by the idea that informed screen criticism is vital to a healthy screen culture and industry.
 In developing new and underrepresented voices, Critics Campus builds on its commitment to refreshing and growing the country’s critical landscape, to redefining the ways our writers consider the culture, and to preparing participants for successful careers in screen criticism and the arts.